syncfusion-content/winui-docs/winui/radialgauge/animation.md

 ---
 layout: post
-title: Syncfusion Flutter Gauge Animation
+title: Syncfusion WinUI Gauge Animation
-description: This article describes how to add and customizes the appearence gauge annotation of radial gauge control in flutter platform
+description: This article describes how to add and customizes the appearence gauge annotation of radial gauge control in winui platform
-platform: flutter
+platform: winui
 control: SfRadialGauge
 documentation: ug
 ---

 # Animation in radial gauge

-## Pointer Animation
+## Pointer animation
 The `EnableAnimation` property of pointer allows to enable or disable animation for pointer and the `AnimationDuration` property of pointer allows to control the animation duration in milliseconds.
 The default value of animation duration is 1500ms.

 {% tabs %}